abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 in which $$\theta$$ is the probability of a positive outcome.
-In that case, we say that the Beta distribution is a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior) for the Binomial likelihood: when we update it with new data following the Bayes law, we stay in the same parametric family of distributions.
+In that case, we say that the Beta distribution is a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior) for the Binomial likelihood: when we "Bayes-update" it with new data, we stay in the same parametric family of distributions.

+**Continuously updating.**
-If we repeat this process, we obtain the formula that we need to implement all of this.
+If we repeat this process, we obtain a formula to implement all of this.
 Let's say now that
 $$m = m_A + m_B$$ additional users came